DParkk/Gym-Membership-danpark/README.md

 it will provide their BMI.
 Then clients will also know whether BMI score is in average or not.
 Also, there will be some advice depending on their InBody score.
+- After entering their running distance, they will be able to check the runner with the most run-distance in the gym.

 - This application is targeted to people who are trying to work out and want to see their work-out progress with InBody information.